anujs2099/rhce-sample-exams_1st-edition/lab1.md

    - Make sure to set the following privilege_escalation steps:
      - all playbooks and ansible commands should run as root through sudo
      - it should not ask for the root password
+   - Make sure that the new ansible.cfg is being used

 **Task 3**